kubernetes-sigs/kind/site/content/docs/design/principles.md

 and configuration.

-Next we will extend this to a documented set of re-usable packages (To be determind, but likely IE [pkg/cluster]).
+Next we will extend this to a documented set of re-usable packages (To be determined, but likely IE [pkg/cluster]).

-While we are alpha grade currently, we will move to beta and respect the [Kubernetes Deprecation Policy].
+While we are at alpha grade currently, we will move to beta and respect the [Kubernetes Deprecation Policy].

 Externally facing features should consider long-term supportability and